 The unaudited Condensed Consolidated Financial Statements contained in this Quarterly Report have been prepared on the same basis as the audited Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2016 that we filed with the SEC on March 13, 2017 (the "2016 Annual Report").
 In our opinion, we have made all necessary adjustments (which include only normal recurring adjustments, other than the long-lived asset impairment charge recognized in the second quarter of 2017 as discussed in Note 3, and the reversal of the deferred income tax asset valuation allowance recognized in the second quarter of 2017, as discussed in Note 13) in order to state fairly, in all material respects, our consolidated financial position, results of operations and cash flows as of the dates and for the periods presented.
-We have condensed the Consolidated Balance Sheet at December 31, 2016 contained in this Quarterly Report as compared to our audited Consolidated Balance Sheet at December 31, 2016) normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-Our results of operations for the interim periods ended June 30, 2017 may not be indicative of our operating results for the full year.
-The Condensed Consolidated Financial Statements contained in our 2016 Annual Report.
+We have condensed the Consolidated Balance Sheet at December 31, 2016 contained in this Quarterly Report as compared to our audited Consolidated Financial Statements at that date, and we have omitted certain information and footnote disclosures (including those related to the Consolidated Balance Sheet at December 31, 2016) normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+Our results of operations for the interim periods ended September 30, 2017 may not be indicative of our operating results for the full year.
+The Condensed Consolidated Financial Statements contained in this Quarterly Report should be read in conjunction with our 2016 Consolidated Financial Statements contained in our 2016 Annual Report.

-Unless otherwise indicated, references in this report to "we," "us" or "our" refer to Valhi, Inc and its subsidiaries (NYSE: VHI), taken as a whole.
+Unless otherwise indicated, references in this report to "we," "us" or "our" refer to Valhi, Inc. and its subsidiaries (NYSE: VHI), taken as a whole.